safwanrahman/django-webpush/README.md

-Django-Webpush
+﻿Django-Webpush
 ===================

 Django-Webpush is a Package made for integrating and sending [Web Push Notification](https://developer.mozilla.org/en/docs/Web/API/Push_API) in Django Application.
 **This is a Work in Progress package.
 As the [Web Push Notification specification](https://www.w3.org/TR/push-api/) is still in draft, things may change soon.
 So keep updated.**

-Currently, it Supports Sending Push Notification to **Firefox 46+ and Chrome 50+**.
+Currently, it Supports Sending Push Notification to **Firefox 46+ and Chrome 52+**.

 ----------